packttest/LearningCurve/Linux/TheShell.md

 An **interactive non-login shell**, such as openning a new tab in a terminal using `ctrl + t` or runing the shell using GUI will inherit an environment from parent and execute `~/.bashrc`.
 From commnad line these command `sudo su`, `bash` or `ssh user@host /path/to/command` also creates interactive non-login session.
 These two `~/.bash_profile` and `~/.bashrc` helps to differentiate between new user session and just adding a new session from logged-in user.
 And to run specific commands or to adjust an shell environemnt accordingly.

+**NOTE:** In Linux, rc means run commands.
+Assuming, rc in a `.bashrc` file name is given to make a meaniful name, indicating a set of commands to execute at the time of creating another shell terminal for already logged in user.

 **Non-interactive shell** method does not involve human interaction with the shell such as running a shell script.
 Usually, running a shell script doesn't involve fa human inputs or interaction.
 Shell scripts can also be a interactive and they may wait for a user to provide an input.
 This type of shell inherits environment from parent shell only, as they do not have any startup files to set an envrionemnt.

 `~/.bash_logout` script is always executed before shell is terminating.